 In order to provide sufficient seating for breakfast, RSVP to Dianne Palio by April 15 at 602-4890 or firstname.lastname@example.org.

 THIRD THURSDAYS WITH YOUR COUNTY MASTER GARDENER: 11 a.m.
-Aug.
-16, the county master gardeners will present a monthly series on a variety of interesting topics with solutions for your gardening life.
-This month’s topic, “9 Principles for Florida-Friendly Landscaping,” will be presented by Mary Salinas.
+April 19 at Navarre Library, The county master gardeners will present a monthly series on a variety of interesting topics with solutions for your gardening life.
+This month's topic, "Plant Propagation," will be presented by Louise Biernesser.